-In this article, and its accompanying Parts II and III, we remove these limitations.
+In this article, and its accompanying Parts II \cite{Zhao13TSPasync2} and III \cite{Zhao13TSPasync3}, we remove these limitations.
 We also allow for fairly general sources of uncertainties and random failures and permit them to occur simultaneously.
-Some of the questions that we address in Parts I, II, and III include: \begin{enumerate} \item How does asynchronous behavior affect network stability?
+Some of the questions that we address in the three parts include: \begin{enumerate} \item How does asynchronous behavior affect network stability?
 Can mean-square stability still be ensured under non-vanishing step-sizes?

 \item How is the convergence rate of the algorithm affected?
 Is it altered relative to synchronous networks?

 \item Are agents still able to reach some sort of agreement in steady-state despite the random nature of their interactions and despite data arriving at possibly different rates?